stormliucong/RESCUE-n8n/eval/education/README.md

 At the end of the session, the full interaction history is judged by an LLM evaluator or manually.
 Evaluation criteria include:

-- Ability to ask clarifying questions
+- **Ability to ask clarifying questions**
+  - Measures whether the agent proactively asks for additional details when information is ambiguous or abbreviated.

-- Tone & language adaptation (PCP vs patient)
+- **Tone & language adaptation (PCP vs patient)**
+  - Evaluates the agent’s ability to adjust tone, complexity, and terminology based on whether the user is a patient or a clinician.

-- Final diagnosis accuracy
+- **Final diagnosis accuracy**
+  - Assesses whether the agent correctly identifies or suggests the most likely diagnosis based on presented symptoms.

-- Red-flag triage capability
+- **Red-flag triage capability**
+  - Verifies the agent can identify high-risk cases and recommend immediate medical attention.

-- Memory recall (consistency across turns)
+- **Memory recall (consistency across turns)**
+  - Measures whether the agent can recall and reference relevant information from earlier in the interaction.

-- Proper tool usage
+- **Proper tool usage**
+  - Checks that the agent invoked the correct tools for knowledge retrieval or reasoning, and used their outputs effectively.

-- Appropriate agent hand-offs
+- **Appropriate agent hand-offs**
+  - Evaluates whether the agent routes queries outside its scope to the relevant agent (e.g., front-desk, diagnostic).

+- **Specialized use cases**
-- Specialized use cases (e.g., variant interpretation; to be validated with genetic counselors)
+  - Covers advanced cases such as variant interpretation; test prompts will be constructed with the help of genetic counselors.

 - **Error & Recovery Tracking**
   - Measures the agent's ability to handle tool failures or unexpected conditions gracefully, including retrying failed actions or issuing clarifying messages.